 Teaching

 I have been teaching on face-to-face and distance learning MSc modules since 2009, including STEPH, Statistical Methods in Epidemiology, Basic Epidemiology, and the Introductory Course in Epidemiology and Medical Statistics (ICEMS) short course.
 I have been a Module Organiser for Basic Epidemiology (2009-2013) and for the DL MSc Epidemiology Project module EPM500 (2017-2020).
-I currently teach on the DL Statistical Methods in Epidemiology study module EPM202.
+I currently teach on two DL modules: Statistical Methods in Epidemiology (EPM202) and Practical Epidemiology (EPM103).

 Research

 My main research focus is on maternal health and methods to optimise the identification of pregnancies in electronic health record databases.
-Since 2016, I have co-led a joint research collaboration between LSHTM and CPRD to develop an algorithm to identify and date pregnancies and their outcomes within the CPRD primary care database.
-This work established a Pregnancy Register in CPRD, a novel research tool which has been used in over thirty published studies incuding my recent work on preconception management of hyperthyroidism.
-I am currently interested in applying the Pregnancy Register, new linkages, and optimal methods to study the uptake and safety of vaccines recommended during pregnancy.
+In 2016, I co-led a collaboration between LSHTM and the Clinical Practice Research Datalink (CPRD) to develop and validate an algorithm to identify and date pregnancies and their outcomes in primary care data.
+This work established the CPRD Pregnancy Register, a novel research tool that has since supported over thirty published studies.
+I am particularly interested in optimising the use of the Pregnancy Register alongside emerging data linkages (such as the Maternity Services Dataset, MSDS) to study the uptake and safety of vaccines recommended during pregnancy.